-Researchers will soon start working down this list with the help of the U.S.-based Laser Interferometer Gravitational-Wave Observatory (LIGO), the Virgo observatory near Pisa, Italy, and a similar detector in Japan that could begin making observations next year.
+Researchers will soon start working down this list with the help of the U.S.-based Laser Interferometer Gravitational-wave Observatory (LIGO), the Virgo observatory near Pisa, Italy, and a similar detector in Japan that could begin making observations in late 2019.
 They will get an extra boost from space-based interferometers and from terrestrial ones that are still on the drawing board—as well as from other methods that could soon start producing their own first detections of gravitational waves.

 Like many scientists, Schutz hopes that the best discoveries will be ones that no theorist has even dreamed of.
 “Any time you start observing something so radically new, there’s always the possibility of seeing things you didn’t expect.”

-For a field of research that is not yet three years old, gravitational-wave astronomy has delivered discoveries at a staggering rate, outpacing even the rosiest expectations.
-In addition to the discovery in August of the neutron-star merger, LIGO has recorded five pairs of black holes coalescing into larger ones since 2015 (see ‘Making waves’).
+For a field of research that is not yet five years old, gravitational-wave astronomy has delivered discoveries at a staggering rate, outpacing even the rosiest expectations.
+In addition to the discovery in 2017 of the neutron-star merger, LIGO has recorded 10 pairs of black holes coalescing into larger ones since 2015.
 The discoveries are the most direct proof yet that black holes truly exist and have the properties predicted by general relativity.
 They have also revealed, for the first time, pairs of black holes orbiting each other.

 Researchers now hope to find out how such pairings came to be.
 The individual black holes in each pair should form when massive stars run out of fuel in their cores and collapse, unleashing a supernova explosion and leaving behind a black hole with a mass ranging from a few to a few dozen suns.